kouei/leetcode/407/README.md

 ## Idea
 Search from edge to center.
-Keep update the outline of the wall.
+Keep updating the outline of the wall.
 Below is a nice visualization of this algorithm. https://www.youtube.com/watch?v=cJayBq38VYw